Dead Congregation

 Dead Congregation is a Greek death metal band from Athens formed in 2004.
 The band have released two full-length albums, two EPs, and a split release with Hatespawn.
-They released their latest full-length album Promulgation of the Fall on May 5, 2014 through their own label, Martyrdoom Productions, and on November 7, 2016, they released their EP 'Sombre Doom'.
+They released their latest full-length album Promulgation of the Fall on May 5, 2014, through their own label, Martyrdoom Productions, and on November 7, 2016, they released their EP Sombre Doom.
 The band's name is derived from the title of a song written in their previous band Nuclear Winter.

 History

 The band was founded by lead guitarist and vocalist Anastasis Valtsanis after the split-up of Nuclear Winter.
-Nuclear Winter started off as a crust punk band.
-Later, they began incorporating some influences from the early Swedish death metal scene.
-Their debut release was a self-financed EP, which already presents a blending of those styles.
-After a long hiatus, the band released in 2000 a split with Incriminated from Finland.
+Nuclear Winter started as a crust punk band that later incorporated some influences from the early Swedish death metal scene.
+Their debut release was a self-financed EP that blended those styles.
+After a long hiatus, the band released a split with Incriminated from Finland in 2000.
 Before the break-up of Nuclear Winter, Valtsanis recorded one last demo with the band.
-After one of bandmates quit the group, Valtsanis recorded the Abomination Virginborn demo as band's chief songwriter.
+After one bandmate quit the group, Valtsanis recorded the Abomination Virginborn demo as the band's chief songwriter.

 Valtsanis said in an interview that "it was clear that we needed to form a new band, as Nuclear Winter was never my brainchild, and thus I needed to distance myself from anything with which I couldn’t relate to 100% musically, aesthetically or ideologically.
 We’d been friends with T.K. already, we knew he was a competent guitarist, and after all three of us rehearsed together for the first time, it was more than obvious that the line-up was complete.
 Soon after the first songs were ready, we were so confident in our material that we didn’t even record a demo, instead we went in the studio and recorded 5 songs that became our debut EP, Purifying Consecrated Ground."
-The EP was released on May 1, 2005 through Konqueror Records to positive reviews.
+The EP was released on May 1, 2005, through Konqueror Records to positive reviews.
 AllMusic's Cosmo Lee described it as "a formidable opening salvo in their war against modernity."
-Blabbermouth gave the EP 7/10 and praised the songwriting, writing that "stands apart from the failures of disingenuous imitators by putting work into the song structures.
+Blabbermouth gave the EP 7/10 and said the songwriting "stands apart from the failures of disingenuous imitators by putting work into the song structures.
 Varying tempos that run from the plodding and doomy to fast and vicious (with moments that approach raw black metal), there is plenty of meat on the bone here."